stefan22/phpIntro/11. php-to-access-mysql/Database APIs in PHP.md

 ### Working with Retrieved Data

--Four ways to retrieve data from a query result:
+Four ways to retrieve data from a query result:

 ### mysqli_fetch_row